Smadar Lavie: Activism

 Lavie is a member of many political, feminist and anti-racist organizations.
 In 2013, she won the "Heart at East" Honor Plaque for committed excellence and lifetime service to the Mizrahi communities of Israel, given by a coalition of twenty NGOs working for equal distribution of cultural funds in Israel.

 Lavie was co-founder and a member of CAFIOT (the Berkeley Committee for Academic Freedom in the Israeli Occupied Territories) from 1982 to 1989.

 Lavie is co-signatory to the 1993 Bellagio Declaration for the protection collective indigenous and exilic cultural heritage as intellectual property.

-Lavie has served a number of roles at Ahoti (Sister) for Women in Israel, Israel's feminist of color movement.
+Lavie has served a number of roles at Ahoti, Israel's feminists of color movement.
 From January 2003 to January 2005, she served on the board of directors.
 From 2002 to 2003, she both served as the liaison to the New Israel Fund and was a member of the newsletter's editorial collective.
 From 2003 to 2004, she was the liaison to the FFIPP (Educational Network for Human Rights in Palestine/Israel).

 Lavie co-founded the Coalition of Women for Mothers and Children and served as co-director of this coalition of many NGOs from 2003 to 2006.

 Lavie has been a member of the Mizrahi Democratic Rainbow Coalition (MDR) since 2002.
 She served on the Culture Committee from 2002 to 2004, the Committee on Education and the Core Curriculum from 2002 to 2003, and was the MDR Representative to the Coalition of NGOs against Racism from 2005 to 2007.

 Lavie has been an Advisory Board Member of Israel's Women's Parliament since 2002.

 Lavie co-founded the Mizrahi-Palestinian Coalition Against Apartheid in Israeli Anthropology (CAAIA) and was a member from 2002 to 2008.

 Lavie is a member of Jewish Voice for Peace.